-Save your work with the assessment and dates visible in the save title or on the top line of the page.
-Alternatively, for when you do paper copy work, make a note or stick a post it to the page so that the date is visible.
+Save your work with the assessment and due date visible in the save title or on the top line of the page.
+Alternatively, when you have to do paper copy work, make a note or stick a post it to the page so that the date is visible.

 Split up workload

-By splitting up a deadline over a number of days you’re more likely to avoid pushing off a hand in and finishing it within the time of a deadline.
+By splitting up a deadline over a number of days you’re more likely to avoid putting off a hand in and finishing it within the time of a deadline.

 If you want more tips and advice on deadlines and time management – click here!